 Wawarawarry land / Blacktown, NSW

-Blacktown City Council commissioned Sam Crawford Architects to design the new $27M Western Sydney Animal Re-homing Centre (WSARC); with an aim of exemplifying world’s best practice in animal welfare and adoption in a centre to service the whole Western Sydney region.
+Blacktown City Council commissioned Sam Crawford Architects to design the new $27M Blactown Animal Re-homing Centre (BARC); with an aim of exemplifying world’s best practice in animal welfare and adoption in a centre to service the whole Western Sydney region.

 SCA is working in close collaboration with Blacktown City Council and landscape architects JMD Design, to ensure that the building provides a high level of amenity for animals and humans; for staff and vistors.

-A key challenge of the design of the Western Sydney Animal Re-homing Centre is to change the public’s perception of animal shelters, often referred to as pounds, and in turn increase community acceptance and adoption of impounded animals.
+A key challenge of the design of the Blacktown Animal Re-homing Centre is to change the public’s perception of animal shelters, often referred to as pounds, and in turn increase community acceptance and adoption of impounded animals.

 The design is underpinned by research; including interstate and international study tours to ensure that the design is benchmarked against world’s best practice in animal welfare.
 The shelter balances the highly technical requirements of a veterinary surgery, disease control, on site power generation and water recycling, with the need for a robust, functional and beautiful building for people and companion animals.